Shaimaa264/ML-project/README.md

 # Tumor-Educated Platelets-Based Ovarian Cancer Staging Through Feature Selection Techniques and Supervised Machine Learning Models
 ## Project Overview

-## Installation Instructions
+The proposed research focuses on exploiting feature selection techniques and supervised machine learning models for identifying blood-based stage-specific biomarkers in platelets that discriminate healthy controls from OC patients with different stages.

-- Check this repository.
+## Installation
-- Install the required dependencies in requirements.txt.
+- Install required dependencies in requirements.txt.

-## Usage
+## Setup and Usage
--
+- For python scripts, just the code cells
--
+- For R scripts, load
 -
 -